 Research student, School of English, Communication and Philosophy

 I am an ESRC funded PhD student in the Centre for Language and Communication Research.
 My research is in the field of vocabulary development, specifically children's ability to decode and analyse the meaning of unfamiliar and/or complex academic words.
-Taking an historical and socio-linguistic approach, my doctoral project aims to trial and test creative intervention strategies which could aid both children's vocabulary development and pedagogical practices in the English language classroom.
+This doctoral project aims to trial and test creative intervention strategies which could aid both children's vocabulary development and pedagogical practices in the English language classroom.

 The ability to cope with different levels of lexical complexity when reading, writing, spelling and speaking is not only fundamental to children’s academic success, but also to understanding semantic nuances in social relationships and life post-education.
 However, recent GCSE pass-rate statistics suggest that there is a 'gap' between the vocabulary children and teenagers are expected to know and understand and what they actually know and understand.
-My research, therefore, explores to what extent explicit teaching of word history, word deconstruction and word-part meanings—through integrated Latinate, Classical Greek, French and native prefixes, root words and suffixes—influences children’s vocabulary development and aids growth of key communication skillsets.
+My research, therefore, explores whether directly teaching children English word history, word construction and word-part meanings—by integrating elements of Latin, Greek, Old English and French into the classroom—influences children's vocabulary development and aids growth of key communication skillsets.

-I completed a BA in English (First Class Hons.) at the University of Southampton before moving to Cardiff University with a Master's Excellence Scholarship to study for an MA in Language and Linguistics.
+I completed a BA in English (First Class Hons.) at the University of Southampton before working as a secondary school English teacher and teaching assistant.
+I then moved to Cardiff University with a Master's Excellence Scholarship to study for an MA in Language and Linguistics in which I achieved a Distinction.
 For my Master's research, I was awarded the Nicholas Coupland Prize for Best Performance in Sociolinguistics.

 - The school-vocabulary 'gap'